 10. Once you begin your courses at Metropolitan State University, we encourage you to get connected to the university.
 There are a variety of resources available to assist you in being successful.
 Be sure to connect with your advisor when you have questions or concerns.

 11. All Criminal Justice and Law Enforcement students are required to attend a Pre-Major Advising Workshop (PAW) prior to being admitted to the major.
 You may attend a PAW only after having completed NSO and should do so within your first semester.
 A PAW is a group advising session designed to review your graduation requirements in-depth, important advising information and answer any questions you may have.
 View upcoming PAW sessions and signup information.

 Oftentimes, First-Year students may change their intended major.
-If you are uncertain about your major choice or would like to do some additional major and career exploration, visit Career Services.
+If you are uncertain about your major choice or would like to do some additional major and career exploration, visit Career Development Center.

 Now that you have established yourself as a new First-Year student at Metropolitan State University, visit our Current SLC Student page for next steps.